secorolab/models/index.md

 {% endfor %}

-Additionally, all models in this repository can be found in the following table, grouped by their top-level directory.
+Additionally, all models in this repository can be found in the following table, grouped by the directory where they are located.

 <table id="models" class="table table-striped" style="width:100%;white-space:nowrap;">
 <thead>